-^{} Work funded by MIUR PRIN project "SisteR", prot.
+\ Work funded by MIUR PRIN project "SisteR", prot.
 20088HXMYN.

-^{} CosmoBiz project (www.cosmobiz.org) funded by IT University of Copenhagen and the Danish Research Council for Technology and Production (Grant no.274-06-0415).
+\\ Work partially funded by CosmoBiz project supported by ITU of Copenhagen and the Danish Research Council for Technology and Production.
+Grant no. 274-06-0415.

-The main drawback in using sorting techniques is that each time a sorting is introduced, the theory of bigraphs must be be redefined anew.
+The main drawback in using sorting techniques is that each time a sorting is introduced, the theory of bigraphs must be redefined anew.
 Recently, Debois and coauthors [4] generalized the ad hoc constructions providing the definition of a class of sorted categories for which the behavioral theory of pure bigraphs is preserved, the so called predicate sortings.
-A sorting of a category \mathbf{C} is a functor $\mathbf{S}: \mathbf{X} \to \mathbf{C}$ which maps the sorted category \mathbf{X} into the non-sorted one \mathbf{C} , and such that it is faithful and surjective on objects.
-Predicate sortings are defined by means of decomposable predicates P over morphisms, for which $P(f \circ g)$ implies that P(f) and P(g) hold.
 Intuitively predicate sortings rule out bigraphs that do not satisfy the predicate P.

-Although using predicate sortings provides a general construction which sustain the behavioural theory of bigraphs, this technique has a drawback: the systematic construction makes sorted categories very difficult to handle, due to the fact that their objects are defined as pairs of sets of morphisms from the original category, closed by prefix and suffix composition.
-Most of the difficulties arise when one wants to implement effectively such construction, indeed the sets of morphisms which form the objects of the category turn out to be undecidable when the chosen sorting predicate is undecidable.
+Although using predicate sortings provides a general construction which sustain the behavioural theory of bigraphs, this technique has a main drawback: the systematic construction makes sorted categories very difficult to handle, due to the fact that their objects are defined as pairs of sets of morphisms from the original category, closed by prefix and suffix composition, and most of the difficulties arise when one wants to implement effectively such construction.

 In order to overcome these difficulties, but at the same time keeping the technique as general as possible (we do not want to define sortings by hand), we propose to look at predicate sortings from a different point of view.
-The sorted category will not be constructed at all, but we will use sortings as a way of (automatically) checking if a morphism of the original category has a (functorial) pre-image in the sorted category and, more importantly, if compositions in the non-sorted category are admissible in its sorted variant.
+The sorted category will not be constructed at all, but we will use sortings as a way of (automatically) checking if a morphism of the original category has a "counterpart" in the sorted category and, more importantly, if compositions in the non-sorted category are admissible in its sorted variant.

 The aim of this paper is to investigate the decidability of the proposed checking procedure for sortings.
-It turns out that this procedure is not decidable in general, even if we restrict only on bigraphical sortings.
-For this reason we propose a decidable subclass of bigraphical predicate sortings, match predicate sortings, for which there exists an effective algorithm to check if a bigraph "belongs" to the sorted category.
-The key idea relies on factorization theorem [4], which characterizes decomposable predicates as those that disallow factorisation by a given set of morphisms.
-Intuitively, given a decomposable predicate P such that P(f) holds, there must exists a set Φ of morphism such that f cannot be decomposed in a form $f = q \circ \psi \circ h$ where ψ is in Φ .
-This can be interpreted as the fact that P disallows occurrences of ill-formed morphisms, which are exactly those in Φ .
+It turns out that this procedure is undecidable in general, even if we restrict only on bigraphical sortings.
+For this reason we propose a decidable subclass of bigraphical predicate sortings, named match predicate sortings, for which there exists an effective algorithm to check if a bigraph "belongs" to the sorted category.

+The key idea relies on the factorization theorem [4], which characterizes decomposable predicates as those that disallow factorisation by a given set of morphisms.
+Intuitively, given a predicate P such that P(f) holds, there must exists a set $\Phi$ of morphism such that f cannot be decomposed in a form $f = g \circ \psi \circ h$ where $\psi$ is in $\Phi$ .
+Intuiticely, P disallows occurrences of ill-formed morphisms, which are exactly those in $\Phi$ .
 In bigraphs it turns out to be much more intuitive to identify occurrences as matches.
 In this way, (some) decomposable predicates can be expressed as a set of ill-patterns which cannot be matched in well-sorted bigraphical morphisms.
-This choice permits to apply the bigraphical matching procedure to check whether a (pure) bigraph has a pre-image in the match sorted category, hence this class is decidable.
-Notably, this sub-class of sortings captures a good variety of sortings proposed in the literature, for example homomorphic sortings and local bigraphs.
+This choice permits to apply the bigraphical matching procedure to check whether a (pure) bigraph has a counterpart in the match sorted category, hence this class is decidable.
+Notably, this sub-class of sortings captures a good variety of sortings proposed in the literature, for example homomorphic sortings [15] and local bigraphs [14,16].